astroandes/SatelliteShapeLG/paper/referee.md

 We have corrected all the major deficiencies in the presentation of the methods results.
-We have also included an explicit estimate of the main results as a function of satetellite number.
+We have also included an explicit estimate of the main results as a function of satellite number.
 All the major conclusions quoted in the first version of the paper remain unchanged.
 In the following we quote the referee with the symbol ">".
-Our reply to each comment follows immediatly after.
+Our reply to each comment follows immediately after.

 With best regards,
 Jaime and Veronica